 Other Workplace Injuries Leading to Workers’ Compensation Claims

 We covered the most common accidents according to Pennsylvania’s Department of Labor and Industry.
-However, staff sometimes suffer more than one injury.
-Also, they might suffer other less common trauma, such as amputation which would result in specific loss benefits.
-Toxic chemical exposure can also lead to being hurt while on the job.
+However, staff sometimes suffer more than one injury; 2.7% of the workplace injury reports in 2024 involved multiple injury types.
+Also, they might suffer other less common trauma, such as amputation, which would result in specific loss benefits.
+Toxic chemical exposure can also lead to injury while on the job.
+There were 27,487 injuries classified as ‘other’ documented in 2024, amounting to a notable 16.6% of the total incidents reported.

 How an Allentown Workers’ Compensation Lawyer Provides Assistance